 - § 1.
 Unauthorized Practice of Law.
 Unless otherwise authorized by Rule 5.5 of the Vermont Rules of Professional Conduct, the practice of law without a license is prohibited and may be punished as contempt. - § 2.
 License Renewal.
 Upon being approved for admission to the Bar of the Vermont Supreme Court and on or before June 30 of every other year thereafter, an attorney must: - (a) Complete, sign, and file a licensing statement with the State Court Administrator; and - (b) Remit the licensing fee required by a fee schedule that has been approved by the State Court Administrator.
 The fee schedule will be approved and published no later than April 1 of each year. - § 3.
 Use of Licensing Fees.
 All fees received by the State Court Administrator pursuant to this order will be transferred to the State Treasurer for deposit into and use consistent with the Attorneys' Admission, Licensing and Professional Responsibility Special Fund.
 See 4 V.S.A. § 908. - § 4.
 Licensing Statement.
 The following provisions apply to all licensing statements. - (a) Contents.
-The licensing statement must be on a form approved by the State Court Administrator and must include the following: - (1) a certification that the attorney is not obligated to pay child support or is in good standing with respect to any and all child support payable, as defined by § 14; - (2) a signed written declaration under the pains and penalties of perjury that the attorney is in good standing with respect to any and all taxes due to the State of Vermont, as defined by § 13, as of the date such declaration is made; - (3) an option for the attorney to select active, inactive, judicial, or pro bono emeritus status; - (4) current postal addresses for the attorney's office and residence; - (5) a current email address;
+The licensing statement must be completed in a manner approved by the State Court Administrator and must include the following: - (1) a certification that the attorney is not obligated to pay child support or is in good standing with respect to any and all child support payable, as defined by § 14; - (2) a signed written declaration under the pains and penalties of perjury that the attorney is in good standing with respect to any and all taxes due to the State of Vermont, as defined by § 13, as of the date such declaration is made; - (3) an option for the attorney to select active, inactive, judicial, or pro bono emeritus status;